Team6datascience/TIC-TAC-TOE-GAME-USING-AI-STRATGIES/README.md

 ## 1. Running the Code:

 Open the code file in your preferred Python environment (e.g., Jupyter Notebook, Python IDE).
+To run this script without any compatibility issues, it is recommended to use one of the following Python versions:

+Python 3.6
+Python 3.7
+Python 3.8
+Python 3.9
+Python 3.10
+Python 3.11
+If you are using Google Colab, it typically runs Python 3.8 or 3.9, which should be perfectly suitable for this script.
 Execute the code cell or run the script to start the simulations.

 Customization: